Ptolemy's table of chords: The chord function and the table

 This is the average number of sixtieths of a unit that must be added to chord(θ°) each time the angle increases by one minute of arc, between the entry for θ° and that for (θ + 1/2)°.
 Thus, it is used for linear interpolation.
-Glowatzki and Göttsche showed that Ptolemy must have calculated chords to five sexigesimal places in order to achieve the degree of accuracy found in the "sixtieths" column.
+Glowatzki and Göttsche showed that Ptolemy must have calculated chords to five sexagesimal places in order to achieve the degree of accuracy found in the "sixtieths" column.

 How Ptolemy computed chords

 Chapter 10 of Book I of the Almagest presents geometric theorems used for computing chords.
 Ptolemy used geometric reasoning based on Proposition 10 of Book XIII of Euclid's Elements to find the chords of 72° and 36°.
 That Proposition states that if an equilateral pentagon is inscribed in a circle, then the area of the square on the side of the pentagon equals the sum of the areas of the squares on the sides of the hexagon and the decagon inscribed in the same circle.

 He used Ptolemy's theorem on quadrilaterals inscribed in a circle to derive formulas for the chord of a half-arc, the chord of the sum of two arcs, and the chord of a difference of two arcs.
 The theorem states that for a quadrilateral inscribed in a circle, the product of the lengths of the diagonals equals the sum of the products of the two pairs of lengths of opposite sides.
 The derivations of trigonometric identities rely on a cyclic quadrilateral in which one side is a diameter of the circle.